joostdevries/ember-cli-remote-inspector/README.md

 * `remoteDebugHost` What host should the inspector run on.
 This hostname/ip should be accessible over the network.
 Defaults to **localhost**.
 * `remoteDebugPort` What port should the inspector run on.
 Default: **30820**

+## Known issues

+* Ember-Debug doesn't always work properly on Mobile Safari.
+I'm tracking this down and will include a fix in the PR I've got open at ember-inspector.

 ## Credits

 Much love goes out to @teddyzeeny and the other people working on the [ember inspector](https://github.com/emberjs/ember-inspector) for making this an easy job.
 Also credits to @rwjblue and @stefanpenner for ember-cli (addons).